jemmy512/book-notes/linux/linux-mem.md

 # kcompactd

-* The conditions to waktup kcompactd
+* The conditions to wakeup kcompactd
     1. Before kswapd run

         ```c